LLM Law - Public LawFind a programme

 Part-time study requires daytime weekday attendance

-The Public Law LLM programme explores issues in public policy and the law.
-It focuses particularly on the relationship between the pressures that operate within particular areas of public policy, and the role of law in setting the framework for decision-making and as a tool for achieving policy goals.
+The Public Law LLM explores issues in public policy and the law.
+It focuses on the relationship between the pressures that arise from particular areas of public policy, and the role of law in setting the framework for decision-making and as a tool for achieving policy goals.

 We offer an exciting and stimulating set of postgraduate law programmes, each of which prepares you for a variety of careers.
 If you are interested in studying law beyond your undergraduate degree level and want to develop your analytical, research and legal writing skills, you will find Bristol’s LLM to be a challenging and rewarding experience.
 We have a large and vibrant international community and our LLM students benefit from small class sizes taught by world-renowned experts.